IBM/ibmi-oss-docs/docs/yum/README.md

 - many, many more things.....

 ## FAQ
+**Is 5733-OPS required in order to install the RPM-based deliverables?**

+No. 5733-OPS does not need to be installed.

 **When will tools and language runtimes be 64-bit enabled?**

 Most of the software available in RPM form is 64-bit, including the Python and Node.js runtimes